Benedikt-Ellertsson/GAGN2VG05CU/Verkefni5.md

 BEGIN
   DECLARE v_UserID INT;

-  -- Retrieve the UserID based on the provided Username SELECT UserID INTO v_UserID
+  SELECT UserID INTO v_UserID
   FROM User
   WHERE Username = p_Username;

-  -- Insert the new solution into the Solutions table INSERT INTO Solution (UserID, ProblemID, SolutionDescription, Timestamp) VALUES (v_UserID, p_ProblemID, p_SolutionDescription, NOW());
+  INSERT INTO Solution (UserID, ProblemID, SolutionDescription, Timestamp) VALUES (v_UserID, p_ProblemID, p_SolutionDescription, NOW());
 END €€